The Impact of COVID-19 on Reproductive Health and Neurodevelopment: A Comprehensive Analysis

 In April of this year, Time magazine in the United States comprehensively reported the impact of the new crown virus and the new crown on the reproductive health of men and women.
 The report analyzed the latest medical research, cases, and subsequent impact on people’s reproductive choices.

-“Time” pointed out that according to the latest data from the U.S. Census Bureau (2023/3/22), about 25% of adults with new crowns of childbearing age (18-39 years old) have symptoms that last at least three months, And women have a higher risk of getting a new crown than men.
+“Time” pointed out that according to the latest data from the U.S. Census Bureau (2023/3/22), regarding 25% of adults with new crowns of childbearing age (18-39 years old) have symptoms that last at least three months, And women have a higher risk of getting a new crown than men.
 “Time” interviewed female patients with new crowns and asked them to describe their conditions, such as the exacerbation of the original neurological disease due to extreme fatigue, most of the time they only had the strength to walk a short distance out of the house, or the strength to walk a short distance every week.
 Just enough energy to take a shower.
 They said it was hard for them to imagine caring for a pet, let alone a child.

-On the other hand, the new crown may affect the reproductive choices of adults, and this result can be observed from another issue.The report once again emphasized that after the diagnosis of the new crown, for men, the new crown virus may damageMale sperm count and qualitytesticular functionandhormone levelsand possibly in the short termreduced fertility,Appearerectile dysfunction, making it harder for women to get pregnant.For women, certain fertility indicators are low for at least a few months after diagnosis, and women diagnosed during pregnancy may haveaffect the menstrual cycleIncreased complications such as preeclampsia and premature birthChances of happening.
+On the other hand, the new crown may affect the reproductive choices of adults, and this result can be observed from another issue.The report once once more emphasized that following the diagnosis of the new crown, for men, the new crown virus may damageMale sperm count and qualitytesticular functionandhormone levelsand possibly in the short termreduced fertility,Appearerectile dysfunction, making it harder for women to get pregnant.For women, certain fertility indicators are low for at least a few months following diagnosis, and women diagnosed during pregnancy may haveaffect the menstrual cycleIncreased complications such as preeclampsia and premature birthChances of happening.
 For those with endometriosis, in addition to the increased risk of developing a new crown, pregnancy and ME/CFS may also be related.

 Kate Clancy (Kate Clancy), a professor at the University of Illinois at Urbana-Champaign, explained in an interview with Time that the connection between new crowns, menstrual changes, and onset of menstrual symptoms may be related to “Inflammation” is relevant because “The uterus is largely an immune organ“, which keeps pathogens out while allowing the embryo to grow safely and shed and repair tissue on a regular basis, so the uterus is highly sensitive to inflammation and other immune responses.